jcc117/OcarinaProgrammingLanguage/ProgrammersGuide.md

 being created.

 	string first = "I love programming!";
-	string second = "I" + " love " + "programming"; # This string is concatenated together
+	string second = "I" + " love " + 'programming'; # This string is concatenated together

 ### array
 Arrays types are denoted with a type followed by [];